Vicki Berner: Biography

 While competing on the international circuit, as a professional from the early 1970s, she featured regularly in grand slam main draws.
 She reached the third round of both the 1964 French Championships and 1966 U.S. National Championships.
 Her best performance came partnering Frew McMillan in the mixed doubles at the 1964 U.S. National Championships, where they made it to the semi-finals.

 In other Grand Slam events, Berner competed at her first Wimbledon events in 1963 and 1964.
-She appeared at Wimbledon six more times between 1965 to 1973.
+She appeared at Wimbledon six more times between 1965 and 1973.
 While at Wimbledon, Berner reached the second round at the 1973 Wimbledon Championships in singles and the quarterfinals at the 1967 Wimbledon Championships in doubles.
 In mixed doubles, Berner made it to the third round of the 1968 Wimbledon Championships.
 At the Fed Cup, Berner had four wins and seven losses for her overall record.
 Her highest finishes were both quarterfinals at the 1964 Fed Cup singles event and the 1967 Fed Cup doubles event.

 After she retired, Berner taught at the Phoenix Tennis Center from 1961 to 1971.
 She later served as the Virginia Slims tour director and then director of women's tennis for the USTA.
 Through this role she captained the United States's winning 1977, 1978 and 1979 Federation Cup teams.
 After moving to golf in 1980, Berner was the director of the 1981 McDonald's Championship for the LPGA Tour.
 In 1995, Berner was inducted into the Tennis Canada Hall of Fame.